maquejp/clear_vscode_ext/README.md

 - Visual Studio Code (`code` command must be in your PATH)
 - jq (JSON processor) - Required for parsing JSON data

+Both scripts automatically check for these dependencies and will display helpful error messages if they're missing.

+### Setting up the VS Code CLI

+To make the `code` command available in your terminal:

+1. Open VS Code
+2. Press `F1` or `Ctrl+Shift+P` to open the command palette
+3. Type "shell command" and select "Install 'code' command in PATH"
+4. Restart your terminal

 ### Installing jq

 If jq is not installed on your system: